vari-bbc/snm3C-seq/README.md

 ## Usage

+1. Clone this repo.
+You can run `git clone https://github.com/vari-bbc/snm3C-seq.git <path/to/new_folder>`.
+The cloned folder will be your working directory.

-1. Move your sequencing reads to `raw_data/`
+2. Move your sequencing reads to `raw_data/`.

-2. Modify the config and samplesheet:
+3. Modify the config and samplesheet:
   * config/samplesheet/units.tsv
     * **fq1**           - name of read1 fastq
     * **fq2**           - name of read2 fastq